As cyclists, we are always looking for ways to improve our safety on the road. One of the most critical safety equipment we can invest in is a helmet.

 The main challenge with MIPS today is that several associations, including the Bicycle Helmet Safety Institute, are still on the fence about whether or not MIPS technology protects cyclists’ brains more than standard helmets.
 The organization said there isn’t enough data on the technology at this point.

-That said, helmet makers aren’t necessarily getting richer by including MIPS technology.
-They need to pay the company behind MIPS to include the insert in their helmet.
+That said, helmet brands aren’t necessarily getting richer by including MIPS technology.
+They must pay the company behind MIPS to include the insert in their helmet.

 So, why are many of the top helmet makers including the technology?